 Juice has become well known for being hugely supportive of children with additional needs, with staff being trained to exceptionally high standards to cope with the additional requirements.

 Parents can follow all of their child's milestones via specifically designed software (ORBIT) keeping them connected with us and their children.
 Read more about ORBIT.

 We are very proud of Juice and the work that we do and it is lovely to get so much wonderful feedback, praising the staff and environment that we have created.
 But don’t worry - we never rest on our laurels.
-Every day we think of ways to make Juice a better and more rewarding place for everyone and we believe that, should your children become part of Juice, you will fall in love with it too.
+Every day we are reflecting on our practice, thinking of ways that we can make Juice a better and more rewarding place for everyone to be.

 We take nutrition very seriously at Juice, whether your child is 4 months or 4 years old.
 It is well documented that up to the age of 4 is a crucial time for children, both to ensure that they get the important nutrients to help them grow, but also for learning good dietary habits, that will lay the foundations for their future health.